3 Dev

 3 Dev is an unreleased Indian Hindi-language comedy film written and directed by Ankoosh Bhatt.
 The film stars Karan Singh Grover, Kunaal Roy Kapur, Ravi Dubey, Tisca Chopra and Raima Sen in the prominent roles while Prosenjit Chatterjee and Kay Kay Menon in the supportive roles.
-The film is bankrolled by Chitan Rana of R2 Phillum Productions and cinematography for the film is handled by Soni Singh.
+The film is produced by Chitan Rana of R2 Phillum Productions and cinematography for the film is handled by Soni Singh.
 The Bollywood musical duo Sajid–Wajid will compose and score music for the film.